Rolel/DSBClone/README.md

 * 2022-04-02:
   * Change fadeout behavior; sound volume is now restored after fade.
   * Latency of MP3 player is tested on start; this improves latency.
+* 2022-04-03:
+  * Fix intro sound not being played on some MP3 players.
+  * Fix advertisement BGM on Scud Race.

 # Installation